 Calvert, S., Strouse, G., & Murray, K. (2006).
 Empathy for adolescents' role model selection and learning of DVD content.
 Journal of Applied Developmental Psychology, 27, 444–455.

 Compton, D. L., Fuchs, D., Fuchs, L. S., Elleman, A., & Gilbert, J. K. (2008).
 Tracking children who fly below the radar: Latent transition modeling of students with late-emerging reading disability.
 Learning and Individual Differences, 18(3): 329–337.

-Cordray, D. S., & Morphy, P. (in press).
+Cordray, D. S., & Morphy, P. (2009).
 Research synthesis and public policy.
 In H. Cooper, L. V. Hedges and J. Balentine (Eds.), The Handbook of Research Synthesis (2nd ed.).
 New York: Russell Sage Foundation.

-Cummings, T., Whitaker, C., Darrow, M. & Milner, H.R. (in press).
+Cummings, T., Whitaker, C., Darrow, M. & Milner, H.R.
+(2009).
 Identity development.
 In Encyclopedia of African American Education.
 Thousand Oaks, CA: Sage Publications.